How It Works

 It has been hard work.
 The Plan process has to follow a number of strict rules set down in law.
 It has to involve a lot of consultation.
 The group has drawn up questionnaires, analysed the results and held public meetings to find out more about the priorities of the community.

-The result of their work is an initial document that sets out draft policies that the group believes reflect your views.
+The result of their work is a document that sets out draft policies that the group believes reflect your views.

 What happens next?